All Episodes

 I've got this client and he needs this application put in the bill, this provision.

-And they're not using it for that.
+No, they're not using it for that.

-Then in that case, they're using them for a big fat steak dinner and you know, expensive wine, and you know, there's other ways to achieve those things.
+In that case, they're using them for a big fat steak dinner and expensive wine.

-I I actually think that what they want the most is to be called congressman.
+I actually think that what they want the most is to be called congressman.

 Yes, congressman.

-Yes, you know, when Jesus came, if you read the Bible, who did he love the most?
+You know, when Jesus came, if you read the Bible, who did he love the most?

 The average person.

-And you know, he's a carpenter and he was a builder, and as his father was.
+And, you know, he's a carpenter and he was a builder and as his father was.

-And the people he had contempt for were the people that, you know, snub their nose at everybody else and and had their beautiful garbs and in their hearts he knew that they were hypocrites.
+And the people he had contempt for were the people that, you know, snubbed their nose at everybody else and had their beautiful garbs.

 And the people that I think are the greatest people in this country today are not politicians by any stretch.

-The people all across this country that get up every day and they slog through difficult schedules, and they they put on their work boots or they're put on their suit and tie, whatever it is, it doesn't matter, and they go out and they put in their they take care of their kids, they feed them, they get them off to school 12, 14, 16 hours.
+I think the greatest people are these people, the people all across this country that get up every day and they slog through difficult schedules and they put on their work boots or they put on their suit and tie, whatever it is, it doesn't matter.

-They come home, they cook dinner, and they get their kids to bed, they try and help them with a little homework, and it's a grind, and they're trying to get a decent house and a nice neighborhood and a a good car, and some of the extras in life, and and government screws them everywhere, but sideways.
+And it's a grind and they're trying to get a decent house and a nice neighborhood and a good car and some of the extras in life and government screws them every way but sideways.

 Those are the people that built this country.

-You know, Obama's you didn't build that.
+You know, Obama said, you didn't build that.

 Yeah, most of those people did build everything.